For cross-functional teams Live today

-Ownership, assignment, and status rollups across the team's work.
+Ownership, assignment, and status across the team's work.

-When your week disappears into "who's working on what" Slack threads, the answer should be "the workspace tells me." m18t's team layer makes ownership and status visible at the level that matters — features, content, releases, events — across every brand the team owns.
+When your week disappears into "who's working on what" chat threads, the answer should be "the workspace tells me." m18t's team layer makes ownership and status visible at the level that matters, across features, content, releases and events, in every brand the team owns.

-The surfaces that change when the team layer ships.
+The surfaces that change when the team shows up.

 PD workspace with ownership

-Every feature, model, controller, event has an owner.
-The team lead sees their own queue, the team's queue, and what's stalled — without asking.
-Status rollups extend to per-person and per-brand filters.
+Every feature, model, controller and event has an owner.
+The team lead sees their own queue, the team's queue, and what's stalled, without asking.
+Ownership views filter by person and by brand.

 Content + assigned-to